- Advice and information

 What are the symptoms of depression?

-You may feel the following if you have depressive symptoms.
+You may feel the following if you have symptoms of depression.

 - Low mood,